-Kevin De Bruyne is one of the most influential midfielders the Premier League has ever seen, while he has been named in the UEFA Champions League Squad of the Season and the IFFHS Men’s World Team four times each.
+Kevin De Bruyne is one of the most influential midfielders the Premier League has ever seen.
+He has been named in the UEFA Champions League Squad of the Season and the IFFHS Men’s World Team four times each.

-KDB has cemented himself as one of the best players in the world, so we’ve taken the time to bring you a roundup with some of his very best cards and stickers.
+KDB has cemented himself as one of the best players in the world.
+We’ve taken the time to bring you a roundup with some of his very best cards and stickers.

 The Best Kevin De Bruyne Cards